Burley Idaho: Here be Dragons!

-I verified a George Haycock did live in Burley, Idaho, and worked as a pharmacist.
-Records indicate he lived in Burley, Idaho during the 1940s.
-The following excerpt claims George was murdered, if true, I have not yet substantiated it.
+I verified that George Haycock lived in Burley, Idaho, and worked as a pharmacist.
+Records indicate he lived in Burley, Idaho, during the 1940s.
+The following excerpt claims George was murdered, and if valid, I have not yet substantiated it.

-I have personally stood on Main Street and Overland where the Thriftway Drug (which employed George Haycock) used to be.
-Enough of the letter has checked out for me to believe George Haycock both submitted the letter and honestly thought he found the entrance to an underground complex.
+I have personally stood on Main Street and Overland, where the Thriftway Drug (where George Haycock worked) used to be.
+Enough of the letter has checked out for me to believe George Haycock submitted the letter and honestly thought he found the entrance to an underground complex.

-As for the native lore, Shoshone and Blackfoot tribes, associated with the location which George Haycock calls the “Wind Cave,” I have not found a member of either tribe who knows or will admit to knowing, anything about it.
-However, they did offer me a warning, that underground “demons” are commonplace within their tribal tradition.
+As for the native lore, Shoshone, and Blackfoot tribes, associated with the location which George Haycock calls the “Wind Cave,” I have not found a member of either tribe who knows or will admit to knowing anything about it.
+However, they did warn me that underground “demons” are commonplace within their tribal tradition.

-I have personally traveled to Burely, Idaho on four separate occasions searching for the Wind Cave.
+I have personally traveled to Burley, Idaho, searching for the Wind Cave on four separate occasions.
 Following the directions provided in George Haycock’s letter, I believe I found the Wind Cave in September 2015.
 I traveled alone each time and told no one where I was going or why.
-If anything happened to me, I would have been on my own and other than the NSA who probably spies on me (half joking), no one would know where to look.
-So reluctantly (very reluctantly) I yielded to caution and did not enter the cave.
+If anything happened to me, I would have been on my own, and other than the N.S.A., who probably spies on me (half-joking), no one would know where to look.
+So reluctantly (very reluctantly), I yielded to caution and did not enter the cave.

 “Sirs… Perhaps I have delayed over-long to send you my slight contribution to the master code.
 Why?
 I was still afraid there might be some slip that would put me in a bad spot.
 I am a druggist in this town and any trace of nut’s talk would ruin my job.
 I have been waiting for the issue which just hit the newsstand and agree with you completely.